 Beneficial Shareholders who are OBOs should follow the instructions of their intermediary carefully to ensure that their Common Shares are voted at the Meeting.
+Management of the Company does not intend to pay for intermediaries to forward to OBOs the proxy-related materials and a VIF.
+OBOs might not receive the materials unless the OBO's intermediary assumes the cost of delivery.

-The form of proxy supplied to you by your broker will be similar to the proxy provided to registered shareholders by the Company.
+The form of proxy supplied to you by your broker will be similar to the proxy provided to Registered Shareholders by the Company.
 However, its purpose is limited to instructing the intermediary on how to vote your Common Shares on your behalf.
-Most brokers now delegate responsibility for obtaining instructions from clients to Broadridge Financial Solutions, Inc. ("Broadridge") in the United States and in Canada.
+Most brokers now delegate responsibility for obtaining instructions from clients to Broadridge Financial Solutions,

+Inc. ("Broadridge") in the United States and in Canada.
 Broadridge mails a VIF in lieu of a proxy provided by the Company.
 The VIF will name the same persons as the Company's Proxy to represent your Common Shares at the Meeting.
 You have the right to appoint a person (who need not be a Beneficial Shareholder of the Company), other than any of the persons designated in the VIF, to represent your Common Shares at the Meeting, and that person may be you.
 To exercise this right, you should insert the name of the desired representative (which may be yourself) in the blank space provided in the VIF.
 The completed VIF must then be returned to Broadridge by mail or facsimile or given to Broadridge by phone or over the internet, in accordance with Broadridge's instructions.
 Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of Common Shares to be represented at the Meeting, and the appointment of any shareholder's representative.
 If you receive a VIF from Broadridge, the VIF must be completed and returned to Broadridge, in accordance with its instructions, well in advance of the Meeting in order to have your Common Shares voted at the Meeting and to vote your Common Shares at the Meeting.

-Registered Shareholder sign up for electronic delivery of 2023 Annual Meeting proxy documents
+Registered Shareholder sign up for electronic delivery of 2025 Annual Meeting proxy documents

-Odyssey Trust Company is mailing to the Company's Registered Shareholders an EMAIL CONSENT FORM with the mailing of the proxy form to Registered Shareholders, for completion by Registered Shareholders who wish to sign up for eDelivery.
-If any questions regarding the email consent form, please contact Odyssey Trust Company Attn: Securities Transfer via: www.odysseycontact.com or via fax 1.800.517.4553.
+Odyssey is mailing to the Company's Registered Shareholders an EMAIL CONSENT FORM with the mailing of the proxy form to Registered Shareholders, for completion by Registered Shareholders who wish to sign up for eDelivery.
+If any questions regarding the email consent form, please contact Odyssey Trust Company Attn: Shareholder Services via: internet at https://odysseytrust.com/ca-en/help/ or via email: shareholders@odysseytrust.com.